NipunSGeeTH/Ada-Derana-News-Scraper/README.md

   <h2>Disclaimer</h2>

   <p>This scraper is for educational purposes only.
-Please respect Hirunews.lk's terms of service and robots.txt file.</p>
+Please respect adaderana.lk's terms of service and robots.txt file.</p>
 </body>
 </html>